karinhogenbirk/famousProgrammers/Readme.md

 # Famous programmers

-The programmers´ quiz is developed to find out which programmers are easily recognized and therefore can be seen as most ´famous´.
+The programmers´ quiz is developed to determine which programmers are easily recognized and therefore can be seen as most ´famous´.
 The quiz takes random programmers and projects from a list of 345 programmers.
 It generates 10 random questions and saves answers in a database.
 The calculated votes give us a top 5 of most famous programmers.
 Besides this, it´s a fun game to play!